bitextor/bitextor/docs/CONFIG.md

 ```

 * `alignerCmd`: command to call the external MT script
-* `translationDirection`: the direction of the translation system, default is lang1->lang2
+* `translationDirection`: the direction of the translation system, specified as '`srcLang`2`trgLang`'; default is lang1->lang2
 * `documentAlignerThreshold`: threshold for discarding document pairs with a very low TF/IDF similarity score; this option takes values in [0,1] and is 0.1 by default

 ## Segment alignment

 After document alignment, the next step in the pipeline is segment alignment.
-This can be carried out by using the tool [hunalign](http://mokk.bme.hu/resources/hunalign/) or the tool [bleualign](https://github.com/rsennrich/Bleualign).
+This can be carried out by using [hunalign](http://mokk.bme.hu/resources/hunalign/) or [bleualign](https://github.com/rsennrich/Bleualign).
 The first one uses a bilingual lexicon and is best suited for the `DIC` option of `documentAligner`; the second one uses MT and is only available if one of the options based on MT has been specified in `documentAligner`.

 ```yaml
 sentenceAligner: bleualign
 sentenceAlignerThreshold: 0.1
 ```

-* `sentenceAligner`: segment aligner tool which is going to be used.
-Default is `bleualign`, but `hunalign` can be used in order to achieve a dictionary-based alignment.
-If `bleualign` is used, `documentAligner: externalMT` is mandatory, but in the case of `hunalign`, both `externalMT` and `DIC` are allowed as document aligner.
+* `sentenceAligner`: segment aligner tool, `bleualign` or `hunalign`
-* `sentenceAlignerThreshold`: score threshold for filtering pairs of sentences with a score too low.
-The value should be set to a value in [0,1] (both `bleualign` and `hunalign`).
-The default value is 0.0.
+* `sentenceAlignerThreshold`: threshold for filtering pairs of sentences with a score too low, values in [0,1] range; default is 0.0

 ## Parallel data filtering

-Parallel data filtering is carried out with the tool [Bicleaner](https://github.com/bitextor/bicleaner); this tool uses a pre-trained regression model to filter out pairs of segments with a low confidence score (learn more about Bicleaner [here](https://github.com/bitextor/bicleaner)).
+Parallel data filtering is carried out with [Bicleaner](https://github.com/bitextor/bicleaner); this tool uses a pre-trained regression model to filter out pairs of segments with a low confidence score.

+A number of pre-trained models for Bicleaner are available [here](https://github.com/bitextor/bicleaner-data/releases/latest).
+They are ready to be downloaded and decompressed.

 The options required to make it work are:

 ```yaml
 bicleaner: /home/user/bicleaner-model/en-fr/training.en-fr.yaml
 bicleanerThreshold: 0.6
 ```

-* `bicleaner`: path to the YAML configuration file of a pre-trained model.
-A number of pre-trained models are available [here](https://github.com/bitextor/bicleaner-data/releases/latest).
-They are ready to be downloaded and decompressed
+* `bicleaner`: path to the YAML configuration file of a pre-trained model
-* `bicleanerThreshold`: threshold for the confidence score obtained with bitextor to filter low-confidence segment pairs.
-It is recommended to set it to values in [0.5,0.7], even though it is set to 0.0 by default
+* `bicleanerThreshold`: threshold to filter low-confidence segment pairs, accepts values in [0,1] range; default is 0.0 (no filtering)
+  > it is recommended to set it to values in [0.5,0.7]

 If the Bicleaner model is not available, the pipeline will try to train one automatically from the data provided through the config file options `initCorpusTrainingPrefix` and `bicleanerCorpusTrainingPrefix`: